mhodgesatuh/ConferenceRegApp/README.md

 The Drizzle CLI is used for schema management and DB migrations.

-It's already listed in `backend/devDependencies`, but you can reinstall it
+It's already listed in `backend/devDependencies` and can be reinstalled:
-explicitly:

 ```bash
 cd backend